 Class Period Coverage

-A teacher needing a substitute teacher for less than a full day should notify Saydi or Gabby at least one day prior to the activity which will take him/her from the class.
+A teacher needing a substitute teacher for less than a full day should notify Saydi at least one day prior to the activity which will take him/her from the class.
 Again, teachers need to leave the guest teacher lesson plans, rosters, and seating charts.

 Every year, all staff members need to fill out an EMPLOYEE PERSONNEL RECORD form to keep the contact information current for emergency purposes.
 In addition, if changes occur during the school year, then request a new EMPLOYEE PERSONNEL RECORD form to be filed.